 These will take place between July 11 and July 28 and form the end of the season, including the grand finals.
 They will take place away from the Los Angeles Blizzard Arena that is hosting the other Overwatch League games, possibly on a different continent to appeal to international fans.

 To qualify for the playoffs, teams have to either win their division or have one of the six best records overall.
-The teams most likely to be competing are the Seoul Dynasty, New York Excelsior, London Spitfire, Los Angeles Valiant, and Dallas Fuel.
-Early results match up with these predictions, but anything could happen across a full season.
+The teams most likely to be competing are the Seoul Dynasty, New York Excelsior, London Spitfire, Los Angeles Valiant, and Houston Outlaws, but anything could happen across a full season.

 Overwatch League all-star game